iiasa/message_ix/doc/video/install.rst

    Change to the browser window where the install instructions appear.

-…there are instructions for different ways of installing MESSAGEix, that are not covered in this video.
+…we can see that there are instructions for different ways of installing MESSAGEix, that are not covered in this video.
 Since we have already installed using Anaconda, we can skip down to the section titled “Check that the installation was successful”.

 To check this, we run two commands: